petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

 :::image type="content" source="media/vmapps/advanced-tab.png" alt-text="Screenshot of the Advanced tab where you can choose to install a VM application.":::

-Select the VM application from the list, and then select **Save** at the bottom of the page.
+Select the VM application from the list and then select **Save** at the bottom of the page.

 :::image type="content" source="media/vmapps/select-app.png" alt-text="Screenshot showing selecting a VM application to install on the VM.":::